 Over the last few years, blockchain has become the latest buzzword in the IT industry.
 The meteoric rise of Bitcoin could have inspired your interest in blockchain technology.
 It is, without such a doubt, radically modern, exclusive, and realistic use of cryptography and mathematical techniques.
 Or more formal words, blockchain is a public archive or an open server, that can be used by anybody that has access to the internet.
 This unified, public database can be used to handle any transaction involving value, assets, products, land, or even votes.

-The innovative Blockchain Technology
+The innovative Blockchain Technology:

 You may have learned about Bitcoins, but this online ledger, also known as the blockchain, is included in a variety of other utilities, including credits, certificates, and credentials.
 This technology has a plethora of applications.
 Many analysts suggest that the blockchain will be used to raise taxes in the near future.
 With blockchain technologies, sending and exchanging money across borders would be a breeze.

 Since any transaction is registered in a shared distributed ledger or a decentralized archive, the chances of transactional fraud are greatly reduced.
-Since it offers more safe, effective, and open ways of managing transactions, blockchain technology has the potential to become a global, decentralised source of confidence.
+Since it offers more safe, effective, and open ways of managing transactions, blockchain technology has the potential to become a global, decentralized source of confidence.

 Real estate, stock exchanges, online computing, email technology, and authenticated voting are only a few of the promising applications for blockchain technology.
 The education business is another big field where blockchain technology has a lot of potentials.
 The remainder of this essay will discuss how implementing blockchain technologies in the education sector will benefit both students and educational institutions.

-The various possibilities of blockchain Technology in the education field
+The various possibilities of blockchain technology in the education field:

 - Creating a strong and better peer network